-In this paper, I presented a detailed description of Arabic Q-float.
-The facts argue for a movement dependency between FQs, but also show that it is impossible for them to have formed a continuous constituent at any stage of the derivation.
-To account for these two conflicting facts, following a recent analysis of German split topics, I proposed that FQs and their associates are merged as a symmetric set of independent NPs from which the associate NP moves to allow the set to be labeled.
-The analysis solves many of the puzzles of Q-float in Arabic specifically and in natural languages in general.
-An interesting result that emerges out of this study is that, at least in Arabic, FQs mark the position of NP traces.
-This result contrasts with what previous work found for other languages like English and French, an issue that this contribution did not explain.
-I will leave a thorough investigation of this issue to future work.
+In this paper, I presented a detailed description of Q-float in Arabic.
+The facts argue for a movement dependency between a FQ and its associate, but also show that it is impossible for them to have formed a continuous constituent at any stage of the derivation.
+To account for these two conflicting facts, following a recent analysis of split topics in German, I proposed that a FQ and its associate are merged as a symmetric set of independent phrases, and that the associate moves out of the set to allow the set to be labeled.
+A major result of this study is that the distribution of FQs in Arabic serves as a powerful diagnostic of the distribution of lower copies of displaced NPs (NP trace positions in traditional terms).